-The last 2 years of my life have been depressing and almost intolerable.
+I’ve had years of my life that were depressing and almost intolerable.

 People often compliment me on my “positive attitude,” which sometimes I am positive and other times, I want to tell them I am not fucking positive and that I am fucking faking it.
 Thank you and have a nice day.